markkampe/UAGD_markk/README.md

  - in this top level directory
  - with the same name as the unit sub-directory (e.g. *Unit_1-Unity_Basics*)

+The *.gitignore* file in this directory commits only the configuration, assets and code created for that unit.
+It ignores all of the standard libraries and tools that are automatically pulled (by *unityhub*) into each new project.
+When the repo is re-cloned *Unity* will automatically pull all of that stuff in to the recovered project.

 If you want to export a project from one system so that you can work on it on another, the easiest way to do it is:
    1. in Project window, right-click the Assets folder and select Export Package